 Your prescription drug coverage will be provided through your insurance carrier's pharmacy benefit manager.
+Your prescription drug coverage depends on the medical coverage level you choose.

-Each pharmacy benefit manager has its own rules about how prescription drugs are covered.
+However, each pharmacy benefit manager has its own rules about how prescription drugs are covered.
 So you need to do your homework to find out how your medications will be covered-before you choose an insurance carrier.